Sick Leave & Disability

 Your school board may request Form 7-1: Verification of Sickness – Practitioner’s Report, within 30 days from the first day of absence.
 A second medical opinion and the completion of Form 7-II: Second Opinion of Sickness – Practitioner’s Report may also be required at the school board’s expense.

 If you anticipate that you won’t have enough accumulated sick leave to support you for the duration of your medical leave, we encourage you to contact the Federation well in advance of the expiration of your accumulated sick leave.
 A senior administrative staff member will assist you in navigating your options regarding your employment situation.
-You should also contact the Income Continuance Plan immediately to request an application for disability benefits.
+You should also contact the Teaches’ Long-Term Disability Plan immediately to request an application for disability benefits.

-As a member of the Federation, you have disability insurance through the Income Continuance Plan for the duration of your teaching contract, unless you are receiving a pension, are age 65 or older or have 35 years of pensionable service.
+As a member of the Federation, you have disability insurance through the Teachers’ Long-Term Disability Plan for the duration of your teaching contract, unless you are age 65 or older.

 It is important to note that disability payments do not begin automatically upon expiration of accumulated sick leave payments – you must apply for benefits and your claim must be approved by the Claims Committee.